You can contribute to our ongoing efforts in Syria by donating to the Irish Red Cross Syria Appeal.

 More than 1 million people receive medical consultations, medications, treatment and emergency health services from SARC health facilities every year.

-As hundreds of thousands of people will require additional support in the coming months and possibly years food security and maintaining livelihoods remains a priority in the Irish Red Cross response to the crisis.
-Throughout 2021 we will support vulnerable families struggling due to the economic condition, providing them with essential inputs, which can quickly improve the household’s food availability and income.
+As hundreds of thousands of people will require additional support in the coming months and possibly years, investment in early recovery and livelihoods resilience remains a priority in the Irish Red Cross response to the crisis.
+Throughout 2023, we will provide opportunities to vulnerable families struggling to become self sufficient again.
+This, in turn, helps support community strength and resiliency, food security and will help ensure access to health services and education.

 You can contribute to our ongoing efforts by donating to the Irish Red Cross Syria Appeal.